- The Windows was unable to repair the drive error can suddenly occur with either external or internal drives.

-Windows OS comes with a built-in System File Checker and Disk Checker utility.
-If the OS detects a corrupt or malfunctioning of the drive, it will ask you to run CHKSDK utility to fix the drive.
+Windows 10 OS comes with a built-in System File Checker and Disk Checker utility.
+If the OS detects a corruption or malfunctioning of the drive, it will ask you to run the CHKSDK utility to fix the drive.

 The full error reads the following: